Pmk2021/DyMES/README.md

 All necessary functions are documented in the notebook `run_model.ipynb`

 ## TODO
-1. Modify the probability distribution summation.
+1. Modify the probability distribution summation
-2. Add the lambda dynamics method.
+2. Add the lambda dynamics method